 Hallett, William snr & jnr

-Gt Newport St, Long Acre, London; cabinet maker (b. c.
+Great Newport Street, Long Acre, London; cabinet makers (b. c.
 1707–d.
 1781; b.c.1730-d.1767)

-What is interesting however about the Crewkerne origin for Hallett is that he could have encountered William Vile - whom he was later to support financially - at an early age.
+What is interesting, however, about the Crewkerne origin for Hallett is that he could have encountered William Vile - whom he was later to support financially - at an early age.
 Vile was born somewhere in Somerset about 1700–05.
 An aid to being more precise is denied through the destruction of the many Hallett and Vile wills (Taunton Archdeaconry) in Second World War raids on Exeter.
-There is no reason to assume he was the app. of this name put to John Baxter of Sarum, Wilts. in 1728.
-Indeed, Hallet snr had set up as a cm by 1730, when he took his first app., Ralph Sharrington, for £15, a fee which was slightly lower than the average fee for the period.
+There is no reason to assume he was the apprentice of this name put to John Baxter of Sarum, Wiltshire in 1728.
+Indeed, Hallet snr had set up as a cabinet maker by 1730, when he took his first apprentice, Ralph Sharrington, for £15, a fee which was slightly lower than the average fee for the period.

-William set up in London at Great Newport St, Long Acre, and his first recorded commission from that address was in 1735.
+William set up in London at Great Newport Street, Long Acre, and his first recorded commission from that address was in 1735.
 We know of another ten over the same number of years.
 By 1747 William, using whatever money his father had left, and the success of his business, bought items at the demolition sale of the 1st Duke of Chandos's great house of Cannons at Edgeware, and then built himself a house on the old centre foundations.
 He is shown holding a plan of his new house in a conversation-piece by Francis Hayman, RA, c.1750 (frontispiece, GCM; Hughes-Hallett Coll.).
 The dates of marriages and births however do not allow us to be certain who the seven figures depicted in the painting are, but they are held to be Hallett's wife, his son, daughter-in-law, grand-daughter, and his father and mother-in-law by his (first) marriage.
 William Hallet jnr, born about 1730, married in December 1753 his first wife, Hannah Hopkins, the heiress of the successful financier and South Sea stock speculator, John ‘Vulture’ Hopkins of Brittons, Essex.
 William snr's second marriage to Lettice Hallett had brought over her considerable dowry.
 From the early 1750s, therefore, he seems to have been drawn more and more to his property interests, allowing his son to continue his business, however casually, and supporting, albeit as a sleeping partner, the new partnership (1751–52) of William Vile and John Cobb.
 Vile was still calling Hallett ‘my Master’ in 1749 and was probably his journeyman at this time.

 For this theory to be credible it is necessary to assume that William Hallett I made no furniture after the mid-1750s, or in any case after his second marriage in 1756.
 The theory holds in the evidences accumulated for this Dictionary, and is confirmed, if we can read a little into a letter from Hallett to James Whittle of April 1755.
 In asking consent for his nephew Samuel Norman to visit Ann Whittle with a view to marriage, Hallett implied that he desisted before in encouragement because Norman was of the same business ‘but as things are now Surcomstanc'd that Objection is removed with regard to myself’.
 The state of the complex arguments may be summarized as follows: (a) William Hallett snr made furniture from about 1730 — with work for Lord Irwin as the first recorded commission (1735) — until the early 1750s. (b) He allowed his son, William jnr to carry on running some sort of furniture-making business after he had more or less retired in the early 1750s as the squire of Cannons.
 The son, due to his wealth, pursued the business with casual inattention.
 (See also Reynolds, Commissions 1750 below.) (c) William snr (and to a certain extent his son) acted as ‘sleeping partners’ in the firm of Vile & Cobb.
 This is attested by payments and receipts in the Hallett, Vile and Cobb bank accounts.
-William jnr predeceased his father in 1767, and Cannons was left in his father's will to the grandson, William (1764–1842). (d) It is William III, with his first wife Elizabeth Lettice Stephen who are the subjects in Thomas Gainsborough's The Morning Walk ,1786.
-He is not known to have had any furniture making connections. (e) Most of the family are buried at St Lawrence, Whitchurch but it has not been established where William snr was married or where his son William jnr was baptized.
-Confusion with a William Hallot, cm has occurred.
+William jnr predeceased his father in 1767, and Cannons was left in his father's will to the grandson, William (1764–1842).
+It is William III, with his first wife Elizabeth Lettice Stephen who are the subjects in Thomas Gainsborough's The Morning Walk ,1786.
+He is not known to have had any furniture making connections.
+Most of the family are buried at St Lawrence, Whitchurch but it has not been established where William snr was married or where his son William jnr was baptised.
+Confusion with a William Hallot, cabinet maker has occurred.